-Ref Action Outcome & Key Milestones 2018/19 KPI (where relevant) Officer Responsible Start Date Finish Date Resources Required CP1 Comply with the Social Services Budget Programme and associated targets.
+Ref Action Outcome & Key Milestones 2018/19 KPI (where relevant) Officer Responsible Start Date Finish Date Resources Required CS/F 001 CP1 Comply with the Social Services Budget Programme and associated targets.
 Effective use of resources.
-Savings targets for 2018/19 are achieved.
-N/A Rachel Evans 1/3/2018 31/3/2019 Existing resources CP1 As part of Tranche 2, continue to support delivery of the Council's Reshaping agenda and its associated projects.
-Delivery of cost-effective and sustainable Council services into the longer term.
-N/A Rachel Evans 1/3/2018 31/3/2019 Existing resources CP2 Continue to review and strengthen the performance management and support arrangements in relation to sickness absence within Children and Young People Services.
+Savings targets for N/A Rachel Evans 1/3/2018 31/3/2019 Existing resources CS/F 016 CP1 As part of Tranche 2, continue to support delivery of the Council's Reshaping agenda and its associated projects. and sustainable Council services into the longer N/A Rachel Evans 1/3/2018 31/3/2019 Existing resources CS/W 002 CP2 Continue to review and strengthen the performance management and support arrangements in relation to sickness absence within Children and Young People Services.
 Reduction in sickness absence rates in line with 2018/19 targets.
-No. days/shifts lost due to sickness absence Rachel Evans 1/4/2018 31/3/2019 Existing resources CP2 Explore options for succession planning within Children and Young People Services, in relation to the ageing profile of some teams and also in relation to the team manager and operational management tiers.
-Increased service resilience.
-N/A Rachel Evans 1/4/2018 31/3/2019 Existing resources CP2 Build in fluidity in staff movement within and Increased service resilience.
+No. days/shifts lost due to sickness absence Rachel Evans 1/4/2018 31/3/2019 Existing resources CS/W 017 CP2 Explore options for succession planning within Children and Young People Services, in relation to the ageing profile of some teams and also in relation to the team manager and Increased service resilience.
 N/A Rachel Evans 1/4/2018 31/3/2019 Existing resources